ValeriuOlar/My-Bank/README.md

-My-Bank / Maven RESTful API
+My-Bank / Maven API / Java API for RESTful Webservices
 <p>API that abstracts and exposes the typical banking facilities that a bank teller would provide to a customer.
 Listed in the requirements section that consist of the following<p>

 •	Create new accounts